 Tanaz Bhathena was born in Mumbai and raised in Riyadh, Jeddah and Toronto.
 Her short stories have appeared in various journals, including Blackbird, Witness and Room Magazine.
 A Girl Like That is her first novel, available for preorder now.
 You can learn more at tanazbhathena.com.

 Thanks so much, Tanaz.
-For more in the Writing for Change series, check out the posts with Kelly Loy Gilbert and Rachel Lynn Solomon.
+For more in the Writing for Change series, check out posts from Kelly Loy Gilbert, Rachel Lynn Solomon, Samira Ahmed, and Pamela Courtney.